SemanticPaint/Generic-Project-Folder/README.md

 # Generic-Project-Folder
-Just setting up a git account
+Just setting up a git account, going through adding edits, and moving on from there